MAKES 4 SERVINGS • PREP TIME: 20 minutes • COOK TIME: 30 minutes

 1 cup canned chickpeas, drained, rinsed, and mixed with a spritz of lemon juice and a pinch of salt

-8 thawed frozen or jarred artichoke hearts (see note), quartered
+8 thawed frozen or jarred artichoke hearts (see Cook's Note), quartered

 1/2 cup pitted green olives, such as picholine or manzanilla